Six-axis security scan

 Static SSRF, command-exec, secret-handling, plus an LLM-assisted prompt-injection red-team that probes your tool definitions for escape paths a simple grep can't find.

-Paste a GitHub URL.
+Paste the GitHub URL below.
 Get a graded report card across security, permissions, credential handling, maintenance, client compatibility, and docs — before you claude plugin install it into your agent.

 The problem